keboola/developers-docs/cli/commands/workflows/index.md

 ```
 ➜ kbc workflows

-Please confirm GitHub Actions you want to generate.
+Please confirm the GitHub Actions you want to generate.

 ?
 Generate "validate" workflow?
 All GitHub branches will be validated on change.
 Yes